RyanRFelder/Module_Challenge_7/README.md

  Initially, Paypal's stock performance was analyzed using SQL queries to a database containing historical price data for the stocks.
  Subsequently, the SQL queries are improved/optimized.

+I have also added a couple of screenshots of the application running via Voila, in the local host. (trying to add pics to the readme)